Prop-A-Tane Side Effects

 Generic Name: brompheniramine

-Note: This page contains side effects data for the generic drug brompheniramine.
-It is possible that some of the dosage forms included below may not apply to the brand name Prop-A-Tane.
+Note: This document contains side effect information about brompheniramine.
+Some of the dosage forms listed on this page may not apply to the brand name Prop-A-Tane.

 For the Consumer

 Applies to brompheniramine: oral liquid, oral tablet chewable, oral tablet extended release 12 hour

 What are some side effects that I need to call my doctor about right away?

 - Chest pain or pressure or a fast heartbeat.